davidandrzej/davidandrzej.github.io/_posts/2020-07-24-proddev-graph.markdown

 It turns out that this is an instance of a well-studied problem in theoretical CS known as the
-[Prize-Collecting Steiner Tree (PCST)](https://homepage.univie.ac.at/ivana.ljubic/research/pcstp/) (ie, nodes are "prizes").
+[Prize-Collecting Steiner Tree (PCST)](https://homepage.univie.ac.at/ivana.ljubic/research/pcstp/) (nodes are "prizes").
 Example applications of this problem are optimizing network layouts in
 [telecommunication infrastructure](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.29.8697&rep=rep1&type=pdf)
 or
 [sensors in the utility grid](https://core.ac.uk/reader/159147314).
-The basic problem setting is undirected and rootless, whereas the special case shown here with directed edges and a defined root $r$ is an instance of a _rooted Steiner arborescence_.
+The PCST problem setting is an undirected and rootless graph, whereas the special case shown here with directed edges and a defined root $r$ is an instance of a _rooted Steiner arborescence_.

-## Implications for project management
+## Implications for product development

-The utility of a model like this can be evaluated by how it helps us reason about situations and consider the effective allocation of scarce resources.
-We can examine some some well-known product development failure modes and advice through the lens of this framework.
+The utility of a simplified model like this can be evaluated in terms of helping us to reason about real-life situations and manage the effective allocation of scarce resources.
+We can examine some some typical failure modes and advice through this lens.
 In each of these scenarios we show simplified schematic _payoff charts_ of total _cost_ (effort expended) on the x-axis versus _profit_ (value delivered) on the y-axis.

 ### Peanut-buttering / breadth-first